nancyletranx3/Amazon-Product-Reviews/index.md

  - Removing all rows with NA values in reviewText column (our most important column for analysis)
  - Replacing 4 and 5 in overall column with "Positive", replacing 3 with "Neutral", and replacing 1 and 2 with "Negative"
  - Removing all the columns except for overall column (target) and reviewText (analysis)
- - Add two calculated columns: Number of words (length) and number of punctuations (punct)
+ - Add two calculated columns: Number of words (length) and number of punctuations (punct) to see if it's useful for predictions

 **Reviews**
 - Removing HTML code artifacts